jan-revay/initPC/README.md

 1. Have a look at popOS packages and add the useful ones to other init scripts
 1. Design a system for applying the configs on all my machines once they are updated here.
-   - implement `refresh` alias
+   - implement `refresh` alias (with CI idempotency tests)
    - add notification to .bashrc if the initPC or dotfiles are not up to date
 1. Add more C++ tools from here: <https://github.com/cpp-best-practices/cppbestpractices/blob/master/02-Use_the_Tools_Available.md>
 1. Add Bats automated tests
 1. Try adding NixOS
 1. Create CI tests on GitHub
 1. Todos from the repo
-1. Make the core Linux init script Debian based (i.e. other distros just add stuff to the Debian base init script)
+1. Make the core Linux init script Debian-based (i.e. other distros just add stuff to the Debian base init script)
-1. Maybe replace the Debian variants (Ubuntu, PopOS...) with a single Ansible script with conditionals?
+1. Consider replacing the Debian variants (Ubuntu, PopOS...) with a single Ansible script with conditionals.
 1. Do some research on whether snap and flatpak packages work in WSL resp. which alternative package manager to use in WSL
 1. Consider running the whole `./run_all.sh` script as sudo and removing `sudo` commands from the script.
 1. Consider using <http://www.bashbooster.net/>, <https://github.com/bevry/dorothy>, <https://www.chezmoi.io/> or similar libraries (see: <https://www.chezmoi.io/comparison-table/> and <https://dotfiles.github.io/utilities/>).